WICG/aom/explainer.md

 Moreover, this would enable authors using open `ShadowRoot`s to specify relationships which cross over Shadow DOM boundaries.

-This API is being [proposed](https://github.com/whatwg/html/issues/3515) as a change to the WHATWG HTML spec.

 #### Use case 2: Setting relationship properties without needing to use IDREFs

 Today, an author attempting to express a relationship across Shadow DOM boundaries might attempt using `aria-activedescendant` like this:

 ```html
 <custom-combobox>
   #shadow-root (open)